 After Guanacaste, the beaches of Costa Rica’s central Pacific coast are the country’s most popular.
-Options here range from the surfer and snowbird hangout of Jacó, to the ecotourist mecca of Manuel Antonio, to remote and diminutive Dominical, with its jungle-clad hillsides and rainforest waterfalls.
-Now that a newish modern highway connects San José to the coast, and improvements along the Costanera Sur highway are heading south, this region has gotten even easier to visit.
+Options here range from the surfer and snowbird hangout of Jacó, to the ecotourist mecca of Manuel Antonio, to remote and largely undeveloped Dominical and Uvita, with their jungle-clad hillsides and rainforest waterfalls.
+With a dependable highway connecting San José to the coast, and improvements along the Costanera Sur highway heading south, this region has gotten even easier to visit.

 If you’re looking to get away from it all, Dominical and the beaches south of Dominical ★ should be your top destination on this coast.
 Still a small village, the beach town of Dominical is flanked by even more remote and undeveloped beaches, including those found inside Ballena Marine National Park ★★.

 Finally, if you can tear yourself away from the beaches and coastline here, and head slightly inland, you’ll find Chirripó National Park ★★, a misty cloud forest that becomes a barren páramo (a region above 3,000m/9,840 ft.) at the peak of its namesake, Mount Chirripó—the tallest peak in Costa Rica.

 The climate here is considerably more humid than that farther north in Guanacaste, but it’s not nearly as hot and steamy as along the southern Pacific or Caribbean coasts.

 * Having Miles of Pacific Beach Practically to Yourself: While Jacó, Manuel Antonio, and Dominical are all bustling tourist beaches, the rest of the long, Central Pacific coastline is almost entirely deserted.
 Rent a car or hire a taxi to visit any number of isolated and virtually undiscovered beaches.